 Dear Prospective Applicant:

-Located on a hill overlooking San Diego's Mission Bay, the University of San Diego is a pleasant setting at which to complete your training.
-Training staff are highly committed to offering a quality training experience that will encourage the development of professional identity, confidence and autonomy.
-Physical facilities are greatly supportive of training, with comfortable offices, webcams, and a generous staff library.
+Located on a hill overlooking San Diego's Mission Bay, the University of San Diego is a beautiful and pleasant setting at which to complete your training.
+Training staff are highly committed to offering a quality training experience that will encourage the development of professional identity, skills, confidence, autonomy, and self understanding.
+Physical facilities have recently been remodeled, and are greatly supportive of training, with comfortable offices, webcams, and access to terrific library resources.
 Off-site time is allocated for professional development.
-Personal as well as professional development is emphasized in our training.
+We emphasize personal and professional development as a central part of the growth of the psychologist.

 The University of San Diego is committed to seeking and sustaining a culturally and ethnically diverse campus environment and to the principles that promote inclusive practices.
 The Counseling Center fully supports the university's commitment and is dedicated to building a diverse staff with expertise and interest in serving students with diverse needs, backgrounds, ethnicities, abilities, and other distinct characteristics in respectful, sensitive, and understanding ways.